RESOURCES

 Language: Substance Use and Addiction

-- The AP Style book updated it’s recommendations in 2017 on appropriate terminology, yet some journalists to this day are still using “addict” as a noun, or other language that elicits bias.
-We can all do better.
+- The AP Style book updated its recommendations in 2017 on appropriate terminology, yet some journalists to this day are still using “addict” as a noun, or other language that elicits bias.

-- Reporting on Addiction – new resource for journalists, educators, and experts.
+- Reporting on Addiction – resource for journalists, educators, and experts.
 Download their condensed style guide

 - Language Matters in the Recovery Movement, Faces & Voices of Recovery.
-Another source for the 1-page infographic RECOVERY DIALECTS “checklist” (2018) by Ashford, Brown & Curtis.
+1-page infographic RECOVERY DIALECTS “checklist” (2018) by Ashford, Brown & Curtis.

 - Study Suggests Calling Myself an ‘Addict’ Is Different Than You Calling Me One (2019) Institute for Research, Education & Training in Addiction (IRETA), short essay by Jessica Williams